dmarti/www.aloodo.org/src/protection.md

 <section id="privacybadger"><h2>Privacy Badger</h2>

 [Privacy Badger](https://www.eff.org/privacybadger),
-a project of the [Electronic Frontier Foundation](https://www.eff.org/), is a tracking protection extension for Firefox and Google Chrome.
+a project of the non-profit [Electronic Frontier Foundation](https://www.eff.org/), is a tracking protection extension for Firefox and Google Chrome.
 Privacy Badger only blocks trackers that it detects